pingcap/community/incubator/mentor-charter.md

 # Mentor Charter

 In the PingCAP Incubator Program, mentors are expected to assist through the incubation process.
-Please refer [Responsiblity and Obligations](#resonsibility-and-obligations) for more details.
+Please refer [Responsiblities and obligations](#resonsibilities-and-obligations) for more details.

 **How to become a mentor**